 By modifying the electrode surfaces, membrane vesicles can be adsorbed on the surface that stay intact.
 By loading these vesicles with fluorescent probes we can simultaneously control the activity of the ubiquinol oxidase, cytochrome bo3 (using electrochemical methods) and measure its proton pumping activity (see also the ERC project 'MEME').
 Currently, this experimental setup is used to study the proton pumping activity of a heme-copper oxidase at the single-enzyme level.

-MBHs are hydrogen/proton converting enzymes that donate to or extract electrons from the quinol pool in the lipid membrane.
+MBHs are hydrogen/proton converting enzymes that donate to or extract electrons from the quinol pool in the lipid membrane as part of the active metabolism of some microbes such as Ralstonia eutropha.
 These enzymes are extensively studied using electrochemical methods, but invariably only the two hydrophilic subunits are used, omitting a third membrane subunit that interacts with the quinone pool.
 In this project, the whole heterotrimeric MBH is placed in the planar lipid membrane on the electrode surface (see image above) and the activity and other properties (such is deactivation) are characterised using electrochemical methods.

 There is vast potential for renewable fuel and electricity generation through the photochemical conversion of solar to chemical energy.
 We wish to tap into what is a largely unused power supply and develop the basic principles for a novel biotechnology that will harness solar energy using a biological synthetic approach, in which a bacterial respiratory machinery is coupled to inorganic photosensitisers.
 Our biosynthetic approach is inspired by plant photosynthesis where solar energy is absorbed by the special pair of chlorophylls (the photosensitisers) and, ultimately, converted to chemical energy.
 Our ambition is to overcome the major drawbacks of most artificial homogenous photosynthetic systems: a short-lived charge separated state, which is due to the failure to spatially decouple the reductive and the oxidative sites required to sustain charge separation.
 In plant photosynthesis, the latter is achieved by rapid transmembrane electron transfer.
 In this project, which is a collaboration with the Universities of East Anglia and Cambridge, transmembrane charge separation is achieved by exploiting the membrane-spanning electron-transfer conduits of the microbe Shewanella oneidensis MR-1, where the cytochrome conduits play an integral part of their ability to respire on inorganic minerals.
 As a proof of principle, we aim to photocatalyse the reduction of protons to hydrogen, using both inorganic (platinum) and biological (hydrogenase) catalysts.
 The resulting photocatalyst adopts the principles of natural photosynthesis (light harvesting, charge separation and catalysis) in a device that spatially separates the sites of photoexcitation and oxidation to that from reduction (hydrogen evolution).
 The image illustrates a cytochrome condiut protein (MtrF) coupled to a inorganic photosensitiser (TiO2).
 The assembly is adorbed on a gold electrode and electrochemistry is used to characterise the electron transfer rates between (photoexcited) TiO2 and MtrF.